High school football notes: Well-prepared Hornets defense swarmed Falcons

 “Our guys did a good job paying attention to the game plan.
 We knew exactly what they were going to do offensively.
 Our guys did a great job with the film study.
 They were just ready,” Hathaway said.

 The Hornets held the Falcons to minus-19 yards of offense before a Freeport drive late in the first half got the visitors out of the red.
-Leavitt forced eight plays of negative yards in the first half.
+Leavitt forced eight negative-yardage plays in the first half.

 LEEMAN, GREYHOUNDS ON THE RUN